 Absorption capacity and firmness

-Rice is one of the essential ingredients for paella.
+Paella rice is one of the essential ingredients for paella.
 It is the quality of the rice that determines the overall taste of the dish.

-There are many different types of rice.
+There are many different types of paella rice.
 Due to differences in length, structure and absorption capacity, not all of these are suitable for paella.

 Do you want to cook a great paella?
 Then make sure you have an excellent quality paella rice, preferably cultivated in the Valencian region.